Yappes Design system

 Grid Layout System

-Breakpoints & Responsive Behavior
+Breakpoints & Responsive Behaviour

 To ensure the design system scales smoothly across devices, I defined a clear breakpoint structure for both screen sizes and content areas.
-This keeps layouts readable, centered, and consistent across desktop and tablet environments.

 Buttons

-In the new design system, created a unified button framework built on semantic tokens for color, radius, spacing, typography, and interaction states.
+Created a unified button framework built on semantic tokens for color, radius, spacing, typography, and interaction states.
 The system includes a clear hierarchy of Primary, Secondary, Ghost, Outlined, and Text buttons, each designed to work across light and dark themes.

 Each variant follows a shared anatomy consistent padding, icon gaps, and spatial rules and includes accessible states for hover, active, focus, and disabled.
-The result is a flexible, scalable button system that reduces visual noise, strengthens hierarchy, and improves usability across all Yappes interfaces.

 Input Fields

 The system includes multiple input variations such as default fields, compact fields for dense UIs, text-areas, and inputs with leading or trailing drop-downs or prefixes.
-All inputs support a full set of interactive and validation states default, hover, focus (with accessible focus ring), filled, error, disabled, and read-only.

 Checkbox, Radio & Toggle